elo-enterprises/k8s-tools/README.md

 ----------------------------------------------------

-### API: k8s.mk: (Static Targets)
+### API: k8s.mk

-This is the complete list of namespaces & targets available from k8s.mk, along with their documentation.
-Most documentation is pulled automatically from [the latest source](compose.mk).
+This is the complete list of namespaces & public targets available from `k8s.mk`, along with their documentation.
+Most documentation is pulled automatically from [the latest source](/compose.mk).
 First, some important notes about how these targets work.

-The best way to use these targets is in combination with `compose.mk` and `k8s-tools.yml`, following the [makefile integration docs](#embedding-tools-with-makefiles).
-See also the docs for the [Make/Compose Bridge](#makecompose-bridge) and [Container Dispatch](#container-dispatch).
+The best way to use these targets is in combination with `compose.mk` and `k8s-tools.yml`, following the [integration docs](/#embedding-tools-with-makefiles).
+See also the docs for the [Make/Compose Bridge](/#makecompose-bridge) and [Container Dispatch](/#container-dispatch).

 Still, many of these targets can run "natively" if your host already has the relevant tools, and some targets like `k8s.shell` can default to using containers if present, then fall-back to using kubectl directly.